civicrm/civicrm-buildkit/README.md

 ~/.bashrc or ~/.profile, add buildkit to your PATH, and restart the terminal.

+### CLI Setup: Temporary

 Alternatively, if you're just getting started, or if you worry about conflicts between buildkit and your existing tools, then don't edit ~/.bashrc or ~/.profile.
 Instead, enter the ***export*** command directly in your terminal.
 This will temporarily register buildkit in the PATH.

 You can restore the normal environment by closing the terminal and opening a new one.

-All other documentation will assume that you have added buildkit to the PATH.
+Each time you open a new terminal while working on Civi development, you would need to re-run ***export***.

 ## CLI Tools